MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/display-save-files.md

 > - [Native chat experience for external (federated) users in Microsoft Teams](/microsoftteams/native-chat-for-external-users)

 If you're in a video call, any call participant can annotate the file, just as they would annotate any physical object.

+> [!NOTE]
+> You can share an image file by attaching it from the Mixed Reality toolbar.
+You can't paste a bitmap image into the body of a chat message.
+If you do that, it will be pasted as [Image Image].

 ## Prepare your workspace with files from OneDrive